udpkrishna/AndSes9Ass1/README.md

 Custom dialog can be created uding Dialog Fragment

 c.
 How to use existing dialogs?
-Existig Dialog can be used using AlertDialog.Builder.
+Existig Dialog can be used using AlertDialog.Builder and onCreateDialog